This post may contain affiliate links.

 - Victron Color Control Battery Monitoring System

-Disclosure: our off-grid setup was installed as part of a project / partnership with Battle Born Batteries and Zamp Solar.
+Disclosure: our off-grid setup was installed as part of a project/partnership with Battle Born Batteries and Zamp Solar.
 This was a complex, multi-day job install into our motorhome, with a team of experienced full-time RVing friends helping us.
 So we did not incur any labor costs.
-Our actual out of pocket expenses for this system was about $2,000.
+Our actual out-of-pocket expenses for this system were about $2,000.

 We absolutely love the freedom offered by our off-grid system.
-But it’s important to keep in mind that most people simply don’t need a big setup like we have.
+But it’s important to remember that most people simply don’t need a big setup like we have.
 So don’t feel like you have to go all out like this in order to boondock.
-A system like this is a nice to have, not a must have.
+A system like this is nice to have, not a must-have.
 But it’s great for those who want to have serious boondocking capability for extended periods of time.

-Boondocking in the Arizona desert for 5 weeks during the pandemic lockdown was easy for us
+Boondocking in the Arizona desert for five weeks during the pandemic lockdown was easy for us

 How much was our boondocking nightly cost?

-Keep in mind that this system was a one-time upgrade, done a little over 2 years ago.
-Therefore, the more time we continue to spend off grid in the years to come in this RV, our average nightly expense will continue to decrease.
+Remember that this system was a one-time upgrade done a little over two years ago.
+Therefore, the more time we continue to spend off the grid in the years to come in this RV, our average nightly expense will continue to decrease.
 In our opinion, it really only makes sense to invest heavily in a significant off-grid system like this if you plan to keep your RV for quite a while and use your off-grid system a lot.

 *Note: the majority of our off-grid system was provided within a partnership project in conjunction with Battle Born Batteries and Zamp Solar Panels.